npalladino100/ec327-project/README.md

 (setq user-conda-env-directory "~/anaconda3/envs") ;; path to anaconda environments (setq user-conda-env-name "elpy") ;; name of anaconda environment (leave as "elpy" if you set up the environment with "createenv.sh")

+(setq user-home-directory "/mnt/chromeos/GoogleDrive/MyDrive/drive") ;; default working environment (where you want shell/file navigator to start in)
 (load (concat user-emacs-directory "/init.el"))  ;; leave unchanged

-(cd "/mnt/chromeos/GoogleDrive/MyDrive/drive") ;; default working environment (where you want shell/file navigator to start in)

 ```